NinoVinoDomino/DE_final_project/README.md

 3. List of ATMs in XLSX (1 file in 1 day, contains whole list)
 4. List of banned passports XLSX (1 file in 1 day, contains monthly info)

-Data comes from the files with the help of psycopg2 library.
+Data comes from the files with the help of os and re library, connection to databases with psycopg2 library.
 It updates according to the SCD2 approach.

 # Expected outcome
 Based on the download results, it is necessary to build a **fraudulent transactions report** on a daily basis.
 The showcase is built by accumulation,